nvim-flutter/flutter-tools.nvim/README.md

 You can override any options available in the `lspconfig` setup, this call essentially wraps it and adds some extra `flutter` specific handlers and utilisation options.

+**NOTE:**
+By default this plugin excludes analysis of the packages in the flutter SDK.
+If for example you jump to the definition of `StatelessWidget`, the lsp will not try and index the 100s (maybe 1000s) of files in that directory.
+If for some reason you would like this behaviour set `analysisExcludedFolders = {}` You cannot/should not edit the files in the sdk directly so diagnostic analysis of these file is pointless.

 #### Flutter binary